mfurkanayhan/MFA.Result/README.md

 ```
 ## Contributing
 Contributions are welcome!
 If you have suggestions or want to improve `MFA.Result`, please feel free to fork the repository, make changes, and submit a pull request.
+## Release Notes
+### Version 8.0.1
+-   Changed: StatusCode property type has been updated from HttpStatusCode to int.
 ## License
 `MFA.Result` is available under the MIT license.
 See the LICENSE file for more info.